Field trips for Cork, Ireland

 Fall, spring, and summer terms only

-Visit one of Cork’s most famous landmarks and cultural attractions!
-Blarney Castle (Irish: Caisleán na Blarnan) is a medieval stronghold with more than 800 years of history and surrounded by nearly 60 acres of gardens, paths, and arboretums.
+Visit Blarney Castle, one of Cork’s most famous landmarks and cultural attractions.
+A medieval stronghold with more than 800 years of history, Blarney Castle (Irish: Caisleán na Blarnan) is surrounded by nearly 60 acres of lovely gardens, paths, and arboretums.
 According to legend, the centuries-old tradition of kissing the Blarney Stone is said to give a person both eloquence and persuasiveness.

 Fall and spring terms only

-Tour the most southerly part of Ireland's Wild Atlantic Way.
-We’ll visit the enchanting town of Clonakilty before continuing on to Mizen Head, the most southerly point on the entire island of Ireland.
-At Mizen Head, we'll take a walk on the cliffs, cross the iconic Mizen footbridge, and tour the old lighthouse, with the breathtaking Atlantic Ocean as our backdrop.
-Weather and time permitting, we’ll finish our visit with a trip to the golden beach at Barleycove.
+Visit the enchanting town of Clonakilty, then continue to Mizen Head, the southernmost point of Ireland.
+At Mizen Head, you’ll take a walk on the cliffs, cross the iconic Mizen footbridge, and tour the old lighthouse, all with the breathtaking Atlantic Ocean as your backdrop.
+Weather and time permitting, the tour will conclude with a trip to the golden beach at Barleycove.

 Fall, spring, and summer terms only

 Experience the vibrant seaside town of Cobh and immerse yourself in the region's maritime history.
-One of the most famous ships to visit Cobh was the RMS Titanic, which made its final stop there before a doomed maiden voyage on April 11, 1912.
-After discovering real passenger stories and eyewitness accounts at the Titanic Experience, we explore Cobh’s cobblestone streets and visit St Colman’s Cathedral, one of the tallest buildings in Ireland.
+Dive into history at the Titanic Experience where you’ll learn about real passenger stories and eyewitness accounts of the RMS Titanic, which made its final stop in Cobh before its doomed maiden voyage on April 11, 1912.
+You’ll also explore Cobh’s charming cobblestone streets and visit St Colman’s Cathedral, one of the tallest buildings in Ireland.

 Fall and spring terms only

-Immerse yourself in Cork's rich historical and cultural heritage!
-In a series of day trips and excursions, we wander the corridors of Cork City Gaol, interact with Victorian-era engineering and architecture at the Old Cork Waterworks Experience, take in the sights, sounds, and tastes of Cork's famed English Market, and climb 135 steps to ring the Shandon Bells and enjoy breathtaking views at St. Anne’s Church.
+Immerse yourself in Cork's rich historical and cultural heritage.
+Experiences may include wandering the corridors of Cork City Gaol, interacting with Victorian-era engineering and architecture at the Old Cork Waterworks Experience, climbing 135 steps to ring the Shandon Bells and enjoy breathtaking views at St. Anne’s Church, or taking in the sights, sounds, and tastes of Cork's famed English Market.